w3c/opentrack-cg/spec/model/overview.md

 Rounds are stages in Athletics events (e.g., heats, finals, throwing trials) where competitors are distributed.
 Number and type of rounds depend on the competition rules for each discipline.
 For instance, track sprint competitions with many participants may have various heats at preliminary round, several heats at first round, two semifinals, and a final.

 Competition rounds aims at qualifying athletes to next round until the final.
 There are competitions that only have one final round such as Marathon or Cross Country races.

+Rounds in **Field events** are rounds of [Trials](#field-trials), where athletes have several attempts to achieve the best performance.
+Depending on the discipline and the number of competitors, number of trials varies.
+Athletes will be credited with their best valid performances after the rounds of trials.

 _Examples of Competition rounds are: 110m Hurdles Men **Preliminary Round Heat 1**, 10,000m Men **Final**, and 110 Hurdles Man **Semifinal 1**._